SAP-archive/docs/concepts/bot_builder/builder_messages.md

 On the platform, we display a character limit for every message.
 For example, a text message has a limit of 640 characters.
 This isn't a real limitation; you can still create a text message with more characters.
 It serves as an indication based on what Facebook Messenger will accept.
 So if you're using Messenger, it's a good idea to observe the character limit; otherwise your messages won't be posted in the user's conversation.

-### Delay
+### Message delay

 You can add a specific delay between each message in a group of messages.
-This delay should be between 0 and 5 seconds.
+This delay should be between 0 and 5 seconds so that users aren't waiting unnecessarily for the message to appear.

+The main reason for adding a delay is so that users have enough time to read the message before your bot sends the next one.
+In a chat interface, this is especially important because each new message moves the previous message up.
+Also, dropping several messages with no delay can feel a little ... robotic!
+Another important reason for adding a delay is to give your bot personality.
+For example, you might want to add a short delay to pretend that your bot is thinking!

 ![Recast.AI - Specific delay](https://cdn.recast.ai/man/recast-ai-specific-delay.png)